European nation's major lockdown backflip

 This was in accordance with public health guidance which found that health staff were able to keep up with hospitalisations and ICU admissions.

-"We came to the conclusion that the lockdown for unvaccinated people in Austria is only justifiable in the event of the threat of an imminent overburdening of intensive-care capacity," Mr Mückstein said at a press conference.
+"We came to the conclusion that the lockdown for unvaccinated people in Austria is only justifiable in the event of the threat of an imminent overburdening of intensive-care capacity," Muckstein said at a press conference.

 Then in the Netherlands, just weeks after the government plunged the nation into a partial lockdown following a 16,000 case surge in a single day, they changed their rules again.